cdong1012/cdong1012.github.io/_posts/2020-11-17-RegretLocker.markdown

 ***RegretLocker*** then builds the command string ``` taskkill /F /IM \process_name ``` and runs it with ***cmd.exe***.
 This command basically just filters out the process with the given process name and terminates it.

 The ransomware will continuously loop until it successfully closes the process.
-Then it will attempt to encrypt again.
+Then it will attempt the encryption again.

 ### Encryption - AES